top of page

 The Mars Bar Adelaide

-With a strong connection to Brisbane and the Instructors of the 1988 dance scene, Alan Hibberd and his partner commenced "Bootscoot" classes at the Mars Bar (formerly Phaedra's) in central Adelaide, also widely referred to as the Cactus Patch because of its décor which featured potted cacti against glam orange walls.
+With a strong connection to the Instructors of the 1988 Brisbane dance scene, Alan Hibberd and his partner commenced "Bootscoot" classes at the Mars Bar (formerly Phaedra's) in central Adelaide, also widely referred to as the Cactus Patch because of its décor which featured potted cacti against glam orange walls.
 Unfortunately, Allan passed away in the latter part of the 90's and thereafter his partner moved (back) to Queensland.
 Described as flamboyant and wonderful dance hosts, little else is known of the couple.

 Mars Bar - 1988 Australia's Line Dance Origins - Bootscoot